CSUProjectCLOUD/Server-Configurations/README.md

-Cloud Init files for each team to use on server installation during <br>
-launch of an instance.
+Cloud Init files for each team to use on server installation during launch of an instance.